 No-bake.
 Just like Rum Balls and Gingerbread Truffles, these cherry ripe balls require no baking.

 Irresistible.
-The mix of sweet cherries, creamy coconut, and rich dark chocolate creates a classic, crowd-pleasing flavour.
+The mix of sweet cherries, creamy coconut, and rich dark chocolate creates a classic, crowd-pleasing flavour like my cherry ripe slice.

 Gifting.
 Cherry truffles are perfectly festive and this recipe makes a large batch making them perfect for gifting (maybe Christmas or Valentines Day) alongside Sugar Cookies, Gingerbread Cookies and even Reindeer Tim Tams.